Priors in Bayesian Deep Learning: A Review: Priors in Bayesian Neural Networks

 \subsection{Weight-space priors}

-As mentioned before, the most widely used priors for BNNs are isotropic Gaussian (see \cref{eq:gaussian}) priors \citep[e.g.,][]{neal1995bayesian, hernandez2015probabilistic, louizos2017multiplicative, zhang2019cyclical, immer2020improving, dusenberry2020efficient}.
+As mentioned before, the most widely used priors for BNNs are isotropic Gaussian (see \cref{eq:gaussian}) priors \citep[e.g.,][]{neal1995bayesian, hernandez2015probabilistic, louizos2017multiplicative, zhang2019cyclical,immer2021improving, dusenberry2020efficient}.
 When these priors are used in combination with ReLU nonlinearities, it has been shown that the distributions of activations within the network grow more heavy-tailed with increasing depth \citep{vladimirova2019understanding}.
-However, it has also been shown that these networks converge to GPs in the infinite limit (see \cref{sec:nn_gps}), which has famously led Dave MacKay to inquire whether we have ``thrown the baby out with the bath water'' \citep{mackay1998introduction}, since we usually choose BNN models for their increased expressivity over GPs.
-Moreover, Gaussian priors have recently been shown to cause cold posterior effects in BNNs.
+However, it has also been shown that these networks converge to GPs in the infinite limit (see \cref{sec:nn_gps}), which has famously led Dave MacKay to inquire whether we have ``thrown the baby out with the bath water'' \citep{mackay1998introduction}, since we usually choose BNN models for their increased expressivity over GPs (where we mean with expressivity the ability to approximate different distributions over function space in their respective predictives).
+Moreover, Gaussian priors have recently been shown to cause a cold posterior effect in BNNs.
 That is, the tempered posterior $p_T(\params \given \data) \propto p(\params \given \data)^{1/T}$ with $T \ll 1$ performs better than the true Bayesian posterior, suggesting prior misspecification \citep{wenzel2020good}.

 A simple extension of standard Gaussian priors are matrix-valued Gaussians, which allow for additional correlations between weights \citep{louizos2016structured}.
 Their density is given by

 where $\mM$ is the mean matrix, $\mU$ and $\mV$ are the row and column covariances, and $\mathrm{tr}[\cdot]$ is the trace operator.
 These matrix-valued Gaussians can then also be used as variational distributions, leading to increased performance compared to isotropic Gaussians on many tasks \citep{louizos2016structured}.